Dental Implants in Beverly Hills

 This is one of the many drawbacks of the so called “team approach” in implant dentistry.
 The dentists who have limited their practice to only the surgical aspect of implant placement, usually do not have the materials and necessary training to restore the empty space with a comfortable and fixed option.
 In these cases, the patient is forced to make a separate appointment at a later date with the cosmetic (general) dentist who is equipped and trained for fabricating teeth in order to replace the missing tooth.

-I have worked hard over the years and have earned dual fellowships in both the Academy of General Dentistry ( FAGD ) and International College of Oral Implantology ( FICOI ).
+I have worked hard over the years and have earned Mastership in the Academy of General Dentistry (MAGD) and a Fellowship at the International College of Oral Implantology (FICOI).
 For years now, I have been restoring the newly placed implants in front of the mouth at the same sitting with a provisional restoration, so that my patients never walk out of the office without a comfortable and fixed tooth.
 This approach is called Immediate Loading, or more commonly, same day implants.
+Immediate implants also help reduce recovery time, subsequent office visits and other issues that can occur when multiple dentists are involved in the process of installing a dental implant.

 In cases that, for technical reasons, the implant cannot be immediately loaded, I fabricate a bonded fixed bridge over the implant before the patient is dismissed, so that the patient can leave the office confidently with a fixed tooth.